beiatrix/beiatrix/src/config/projects/mobileApp.md

 <hr style="border-bottom: 2px solid var(--ion-color-secondary-tint);" />

-Landing, login form, forgot password
+When the student downloads the app for the first time, they see this home screen on the left below.
+Tapping "log in" takes them to the login form, where they can authenticate to enter the app.
+Otherwise, tapping "forgot password" allows the user to reset their password.

 <div
-  style="display: flex; flex-direction: row; justify-content: space-between;"
+  style="display: flex; flex-direction: row; justify-content: space-between; margin-bottom: 2rem;"
 >
   <img
     src="https://beiatrix.s3.us-west-1.amazonaws.com/projects/mobile-app/landing.jpg"